Top 10 Richest Tennis Players

-It makes sense that the richest tennis player in the world is also the winningest male tennis player in tennis history.
-With 20 Grand Slam titles, Federer has definitely won his fair share of prize money.
+The winningest male tennis player in history, Roger Federer, has a net worth of over $550 million.
+With 20 Grand Slam titles, Federer has won his fair share of prize money.
 On top of that money, Federer is highly sought after for endorsements.
-In 2020, Federer accumulated $100 million in endorsements, on top of $6 million in prize winnings, as well as another $106.3 million in commissions.
-Federer's endorsements include the fashion brand Uniqlo, Mercedes Benz and more.
-All of this was enough to secure Federer the top spot on Forbes richest athlete list in 2020, the first time a tennis player took that spot.
+In 2020, Federer accumulated $100 million in endorsements, on top of $6 million in prize winnings and another $106.3 million in commissions.
+Federer's endorsements include the fashion brand Uniqlo, Mercedes Benz, and many more.
+All of this was enough to secure Federer the top spot on Forbes richest athlete list in 2020, the first time a tennis player had taken that spot.

 3. Serena Williams

-There is no bigger name in tennis than Serena Williams.
-Williams is the second winningest tennis player of all time, and perhaps the most dominant athlete in the history of sports.
+There is no bigger name in tennis than Serena Williams, who has a net worth of over $250 million.
+Williams is the second-winningest tennis player of all time and perhaps the most dominant athlete in the sport’s history.
 For good reason, Williams is paid as such.
-Williams is the highest earning female tennis player of all time.
-Aside from the huge prize money that has come as a result of winning 23 grand slam titles, and countless other tournaments, Williams has quite a few endorsement deals.
-In 2020 Williams made $32 million in endorsements despite only making $4 million in earnings due to having a relatively quiet year.
-Williams has been a star for two decades, earning her place among the wealthiest tennis players.
+Williams is the highest-earning female tennis player of all time.
+Aside from the huge prize money from winning 23 grand slam titles and countless other tournaments, Williams has quite a few endorsement deals.
+In 2020, Williams made $32 million in endorsements despite only making $4 million in earnings due to having a relatively quiet year.
+For two decades, Williams has been a star, earning her place among the wealthiest tennis players.

-If you've watched tennis even for just a little bit in the past decade you would know there's a big three in men's tennis.
-Roger Federer and Novak Djokovic are the first two, taking their spots at the top of the wealthiest player list.
-The third is Rafael (Rafa) Nadal.
-Arguably the best left-handed tennis player ever, Nadal is a long time champion, especially on the clay courts at the French Open.
+Rafael (Rafa) Nadal is arguably the best left-handed tennis player ever, with a net worth of over $200 million.
+Nadal is a long-time champion, especially on the clay courts at the French Open.
 For his winning, Nadal has raked in over $100 million in prize money throughout his career.
 On top of his winnings, Nadal makes lots of money through endorsements, especially in his native Spain.
-In 2020 Nadal made $26 million on endorsements, enough to make him the 27th highest paid athlete in the world.
+In 2020 Nadal made $26 million on endorsements, enough to make him the 27th highest-paid athlete in the world.

-Often in the shadows of Serena Williams, as almost all female tennis players have been for the last 20 years, Maria Sharapova still managed to be a popular and successful tennis player in her own right.
-Recently, Sharapova got in trouble for using Meldonium, a banned substance, even though she was using it for a heart problem.
+Maria Sharapova is a talented Russian tennis player with a net worth of $196 million.
+Often in the shadows of Serena Williams, as almost all female tennis players have been for the last 20 years, Sharapova still managed to be a popular and successful tennis player in her own right.
+A few years ago, Sharapova got in trouble for using Meldonium, a banned substance, even though she was using it for a heart problem.
 Before that, Sharapova often found herself deep into tournaments, earning herself a good amount of prize money.
-Even more, Sharapova was widely considered a marketable personality, racking up plenty of endorsement including Evian water and Nike.
-This amounted to a net worth of over $125 million.
+Even more, Sharapova was widely considered a marketable personality, racking up plenty of endorsement deals from companies including Evian water and Nike.

 How do tennis players make their money?

-Tennis players make their money from a variety of places.
+Tennis players make their money from a variety of places, mainly prize money and endorsement deals.
 The most obvious might be prize money.
 Every tournament has money laid out depending on what position you finish in throughout the tournament.
-The winner obviously gets the biggest check but other players get paid too.
+The winner obviously gets the biggest check, but other players get paid too.
 The second common spot is endorsements.
 Players will be paid to only wear one type of shoe or to use one brand's racket.
 This obviously depends on player popularity and varies wildly.